Equity, Representation, and Rejection: Artists and cultural workers face complex personal and systemic issues every day.

-- I Hate Your Work Returning in 2018 An interactive event featuring panel discussions and breakout sessions examining unconscious bias and racism in judging artists’ work.
+- I Hate Your Work An interactive event featuring panel discussions and breakout sessions examining unconscious bias and racism in judging artists’ work.

 - Economic Revitalization for Performing Artists 2008-2012 Are there new ways to make money in the arts?
 Or is the system broken and stale?
 Follow four artists as they experiment with radical ways to make more money for their work.